In This Post, We Focus on Two of Our Top Priorities: Learning and Wellness

 Employees aren’t the only ones with workplace wellness ranking high on their wish list.
 Due to rising healthcare and insurance costs and the negative impacts of poor health on productivity, employers have a growing and urgent interest in the overall health and habits of their workforce.

-But the U.S. employee wellness model is broken: In 2015, $8 billion was spent annually on workplace wellness programs, with only 30 percent of employees participating in them and fewer than 15 percent having achieved their health goals.
+But the U.S. employee wellness model is broken: In 2015, $8 billion was spent annually on workplace wellness programs, with only 30% of employees participating in them and fewer than 15% having achieved their health goals.

-It’s no surprise, then, that employers are beginning to realize the importance of taking a customized employee-centric approach to workforce well-being.
-The innovative, personalized solutions that we’re designing at Inspirus to drive healthy behavior and choices help to advance Sodexo’s broader objectives of improving employee quality of life — including health and well-being, recognition and ease and efficiency — and, ultimately, organizational performance.
+So it’s no surprise that employers are beginning to realize the importance of taking a customized, employee-centric approach to workforce well-being.
+The innovative, personalized solutions that we’re designing at Inspirus to drive healthy behavior and choices help to advance Sodexo’s broader objectives of improving employee quality of life—including health and well-being, recognition, and ease and efficiency—and ultimately organizational performance.
 Inspirus Well-being is a model that delivers a key differentiator in the marketplace: true employee engagement and ROI.

 Join the Conversation